risingwavelabs/rfcs/rfcs/0014-dedicated-serving-cluster.md

 > Suggested by @BowenXiao1999 and @hzxa21

 Inform the serving cluster with the vnode mapping of primary streaming cluster.
-Once the servering cluster find it lack of the data of epoch being requested (the read snapshot epoch is piggy-backed in frontend's RPC), it can issue a RPC to fetch the changes (i.e. immutable MemTables) from the corresponding streaming CNs.
+Once the servering cluster find it lack of the data of epoch being requested (the snapshot epoch to read is piggy-backed in frontend's RPC), it can send an RPC to fetch the changes (i.e. immutable MemTables) from the corresponding streaming CN.

 #### Approach 2.
 Read non-checkpoint writes from S3